-This report discusses the largest export markets for the United States, including: 56 nations, the European Union, Taiwan, Hong Kong, the Southern African Customs Union and one regional body.
+This report discusses the largest export markets for the United States, including: 58 nations, the European Union, Taiwan, Hong Kong, the Southern African Customs Union and one regional body.
 Some countries were excluded from this report due primarily to the relatively small size of their markets or the absence of major trade complaints from representatives of U.S. goods and services sectors.
 However, the omission of particular countries and barriers does not imply that they are not of concern to the United States.
+Based on an assessment of the evolving nature of U.S. trade and investment relationships in the various regions of the world, Ethiopia and Jordan have been added to the report.
+Ethiopia was added because it is one of sub-Saharan Africa's largest and fastest growing markets for U.S. goods and services.
+U.S.-Jordan economic cooperation, including the U.S.-Jordan Free Trade Agreement, has fostered a steady expansion of bilateral trade and investment.
+Jordan's addition to the National Trade Estimate Report is intended to assist U.S. firms in understanding the conditions of access to this increasingly important market.
+Also, on January 1, 2007, Bulgaria and Romania joined the European Union (EU).
+Therefore, beginning with the 2007 NTE, we have deleted separate sections on each of those countries and have incorporated each into the EU section of the report.